-These bits PDATA15- PDATA0 map to the PIO15 -PIO0 which indicates the driven level when the PIO pin is as an output or reflects the external level when the PIO pin is as an input.
+These bits PDATA15- PDATA0 map to the PIO15 -PIO0 which indicate the driven level when the PIO pin as an output or reflects the external level when the PIO pin as an input.

 Bit 15-0: PDIR 15- PDIR0, PIO Direction Register.